stacks-network/stacks/rfcs/0003-rfc-proof-schema-v0.1.md

 ##### Example

-<pre><code>
-{ images: { "type": "avatar", "url": "https://pbs.twimg.com/profile_images/3696617328/667874c5936764d93d56ccc76a2bcc13.jpeg" } }
+<pre><code>{ images: { "type": "avatar", "url": "https://pbs.twimg.com/profile_images/3696617328/667874c5936764d93d56ccc76a2bcc13.jpeg" } }</code></pre>
-</pre></code>

 This field is mandatory.

 #### Type

 The type of public key used to generate the signature.
-The public key should be listed in the ratee's ONS entry as Fingerprint object or be an address listed as a Payments object.
+The public key should be listed in the ratee's ONS entry as <code>fingerprint</code> object or be an address listed as a <code>payments</code> object.

 This field is mandatory.